mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 ### File Sizes

-Opteryx loads entire files (pages) into memory one at a time, this requires the following to be considered:
+Opteryx loads entire files (morsels) into memory one at a time, this requires the following to be considered:

-- Reading one record from a file loads the entire page.
-If you regularly only read a few records, prefer smaller pages.
+- Reading one record from a file loads the entire blob.
+If you regularly only read a few records, prefer smaller blobs.
-- Reading each page, particularly from Cloud Storage (S3/GCS), incurs a per-read overhead.
-If you have large datasets, prefer larger pages.
+- Reading each blob, particularly from Cloud Storage (S3/GCS), incurs a per-read overhead.
+If you have large datasets, prefer larger blobs.

-If you are unsure where to start, 64Mb (before compression) is a recommended general-purpose page size.
+If you are unsure where to start, 64Mb (pre compression) is a recommended general-purpose blobs size, these should then be compressed (Snappy or zStandard are recommended).

 <!---
 ## Document Stores